sguyennet/terraform-vsphere-kubespray/README.md

 * Git
 * Ansible >= v2.4
 * Jinja >= 2.9
-* Python netaddr
 * Terraform
-* Internet connection on the client machine to download Kubespray
+* Internet connection on the client machine to download Kubespray.
-* Internet connection on the Kubernetes nodes to download the Kubernetes binaries
+* Internet connection on the Kubernetes nodes to download the Kubernetes binaries.
+* vSphere environment with a vCenter.
+An enterprise plus license is needed if you would like to configure anti-affinity between the Kubernetes master nodes.
 * A Ubuntu 16.04 vSphere template.
-If linked clone is used, the template needs to have one and only one snapshot
+If linked clone is used, the template needs to have one and only one snapshot.
+* A resource pool to place the Kubernetes virtual machines.

 ## Usage